Ceelog/phpdoc-en/src/ref/strings.md

 `phonemes`
-This parameter restricts the returned metaphone key to `phonemes` characters in length.
+This parameter restricts the returned metaphone key to `phonemes` *characters* in length.
+However, the resulting phonemes are always transcribed completely, so the resulting string length may be slightly longer than `phonemes`.
 The default value of *0* means no restriction.

 ### Return Values